-Purge Varnish Cache when pages are modified.
+Purge Varnish Cache when post content on your site is modified.

 Varnish HTTP Purge sends a PURGE request to the URL of a page or post every time it it modified.
 This occurs when editing, publishing, commenting or deleting an item, and when changing themes.

 Varnish is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
 This plugin does not install Varnish for you, nor does it configure Varnish for WordPress.
 It's expected you already did that on your own.

 Not all pages are purged every time, depending on your Varnish configuration.
 When a post, page, or custom post type is edited, or a new comment is added, only the following pages will purge: